-- 7. Adjust the Compensation pot (RV3) CCW until the waveform is critically damped or one hook overshoot.
-Then proceed to step 9. - 8.
-If the desired waveform cannot be obtained by adjusting the Compensation pot, back off the Tach Gain pot (CCW) a few turns and repeat step 7.9.
+- 7. Adjust the Compensation pot (RV5) CCW until the waveform is critically damped or one hook overshoot.
+Then proceed to step 9. - 8 If the desired waveform cannot be obtained by adjusting the Compensation pot, back off (CCW) the Tach Gain pot (RV4) a few turns and repeat step 7. - 9.
 Do not adjust the Tach Gain or Compensation pots for the rest of the calibration procedure. - 10.
-With the battery box still connected at J1-4 and J1-2, set the battery box for a known DC voltage.
-Adjust the Signal Gain pot (RV1) to obtain the desired motor velocity. - 11.
-If the motor is rotating in the wrong direction for a given input polarity, remove the power and reverse both the motor leads and the tach leads. - 12.
+With the battery box still connected at J1-3 and J1-4 for single-ended input (or if your system uses the Differential input, move battery box to J1-1 and J1-2), set the battery box for a known DC voltage.
+Adjust the Signal Gain pot (RV2) or (RV1 for differential input) to obtain the desired motor velocity. - 11.
+If the motor is rotating in the wrong direction for a given input polarity, remove power and reverse both the motor leads and the tach leads. - 12.
 Remove the battery box, and repeat step 3. - 13.
 Calibration complete.
 Reconnect signal wires.